tokamak-network/darius-tutorial/cross-dom-bridge-erc20/README.md

 ### `withdrawERC20`

-This function shows how to withdraw ERC-20 from TokamakLayer2 to Ethereum.
+This function shows how to withdraw ERC-20 from Darius to Goerli.

 ```js
 const withdrawERC20 = async () => {